 How long does it take for foal hooves to harden?

 They begin to dry out and harden within moments of birth.
-As the foal walks, they fall off and wear away until they completely disappear, usually within the first 24-48 hours.
+As the newborn foal walks, they fall off and wear away until they completely disappear, usually within the first 24-48 hours.

 Are horses born with feathers on their feet?